Ajinkyawagh4846/Ajinkyawagh4846/README.md

 ---

-## 🚀 About Me
+## 🙋 About Me

-- 🎓 Final-year **Computer Engineering** student at **Savitribai Phule Pune University (SPPU)**
-- 🏆 Consistent **Top 5** performer across all years — SGPA 8.86 → 9.18 → 9.48
-- 🤖 Currently interning at **CodeAlpha (AI Internship)**, building computer vision and NLP-based applications
-- 💡 I like turning messy real-world problems into working products — from ML pipelines to full-stack apps
-- 📊 Comfortable across the stack: data cleaning & EDA, model building, backend APIs, and deploying things people can actually use
-- 🧪 Also picking up **Software Testing & Automation** (Selenium, STLC) alongside AI/ML — I like knowing how to *break* things, not just build them
-- 🚀 Actively exploring opportunities in **AI/ML, Data Science, Software Development,** and **QA/Automation**
+I'm a final-year **Computer Engineering** student at **Savitribai Phule Pune University (SPPU)**, genuinely curious about how AI, data, and software come together to solve real problems.
+My work spans machine learning and data-driven applications to full-stack web development, and more recently, software testing and automation.

+I enjoy the full journey of building something — cleaning messy data, training and evaluating models, wiring up backend APIs, and shipping it as a working product people can actually use.
+I'm currently figuring out where I fit best long-term, but I'm mainly exploring roles in **AI/ML, Data Science, Software Development,** and **QA/Automation**.

+Outside of coursework, I actively take part in hackathons and enjoy the pressure of building something functional in a short time.

 ---